knut-erik/mitwp/doc/HOWTO.md

 3. Choose which rows you want to import as an Wordpress Event, by selec/unselect checkmarks. (**Checkmark** = import)

 4. Press the **Importer iCal Data**, which then will import the selected events in Wordpress.
+If the row (EVENT) exists in wordpress, the import will update dates, title and description content.
+All other fields which is adjusted in post will not be changed.

 ![Import iCal Data](./img/import_ical_data.png)